Caliendo History, Family Crest & Coats of Arms

 The Caliendo surname is of uncertain derivation, but it may have its roots with the word "calendula," which is a cultivated marigold.

 The surname Caliendo was first found in Nocera dei Pagani (presently called Nocera Inferiore,) in Salerno Province, Kingdom of Naples, where they trace their Norman-Viking origins back to Stefano Calenda who lived in 982.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Caliendo family
+Early History of the Caliendo family

 This web page shows only a small excerpt of our Caliendo research.
 Another 121 words (9 lines of text) covering the years 1200, 1076, 1157 and 1415 are included under the topic Early Caliendo History in all our PDF Extended History products and printed products wherever possible.